ktorio/ktor-documentation/topics/responses.md

 ### HTML {id="html"}
 Ktor provides two main ways to send HTML responses a to client:
-* By building HTML using Kotlin HTML DSL
+* By building HTML using Kotlin HTML DSL.
 * By using JVM template engines, such as Freemarker, Velocity, and so on.

 To send HTML build using Kotlin DSL, use the [call.respondHtml](https://api.ktor.io/%ktor_version%/io.ktor.html/respond-html.html) function: